golang/website/_content/ref/mod.md

 This special case allows the same `LICENSE` file to apply to all modules within a repository.
 This only applies to files named `LICENSE` specifically, without extensions like `.txt`.
-Unfortunately, this cannot be extended without breaking cryptographic sums of exesting modules; see [Authenticating modules](#authenticating).
+Unfortunately, this cannot be extended without breaking cryptographic sums of existing modules; see [Authenticating modules](#authenticating).
 Other tools and websites like [pkg.go.dev](https://pkg.go.dev) may recognize files with other names.